flavorjones/bundler-as_of/README.md

 Using xml-focus 0.0.1
 Bundle complete!
 9 Gemfile dependencies, 10 gems now installed.
 Use `bundle info [gemname]` to see where a bundled gem is installed.
 ```

 ## Tips

-Once you find the date that works, you may want to use something like [`direnv`](https://direnv.net/) to automatically load that environment variable when you `cd` into the project directory.
+Once you find a date that works, you may want to use something like [`direnv`](https://direnv.net/) to "remember" the date by automatically loading that environment variable when you `cd` into the project directory.

 ## This Gem Won't Help You With ...

 ### ... finding and using the right Ruby version

-`bundler-as_of` only resolves gem dependencies as of the given date.
-You can look up [Ruby version release dates](https://www.ruby-lang.org/en/downloads/releases/) and use the [Ruby dockerhub OCI images](https://hub.docker.com/_/ruby) for the particular version you want to use.
+`bundler-as_of` only resolves gem dependencies as of the given date, and doesn't do anything (yet?) to make sure you're using a version of Ruby that existed on that date.

+A manual alternative is to use a table of [Ruby version release dates](https://www.ruby-lang.org/en/downloads/releases/) and then run everything in the [Ruby dockerhub OCI images](https://hub.docker.com/_/ruby) for the particular version you want to use.

 ## Contributing